-Why can’t the trucking companies, especially ones booking on the spot market, agree to certain common standards from which they will rarely deviate?
+Why can’t the freight shipping companies, especially ones booking on the spot market, agree to certain common standards from which they will rarely deviate?
 95% of the dry van loads booked on load boards such as DAT Solutions or TruckStop.com could be booked under the following:

 - Detention begins 2 hours after the agreed to pick up or delivery time and at a rate of $75 per hour, to a maximum of 8 hours.